Sports-Related Concussion: Helping Student Athletes Succeed in School

-Whether it's the football field, the basketball court, the hockey rink, or any other venue, sports-related concussions continue to be a concern for athletes, coaches, and parents.
+Whether it's the football field, basketball court, hockey rink, or any other venue, sports-related concussions continue to be a concern for athletes, coaches, and parents.

 Just as an athlete needs to rest his or her body after an injury, he or she also must rest the brain after a concussion.
-This may include modifying school activities or staying home from school completely.
+This may include modifying school activities or even staying home from school while healing from a concussion.

 A Prescription for Academic Accommodations